PirateNetwork/pirate/README_offline_transaction_signing.md

 ## Transactions
                                        ATTENTION
    For this demonstration, please use very small amounts, like 2 or 3 milliArrr at a time.
-In the event that something goes wrong its not a big deal in terms of lost funds.
+In the event that something goes wrong it's not a big deal in terms of lost funds.
 As you get more comfortable with the process you can increase the amount.
 Make especially sure that you can spend the funds that you've received again.
-Its no use haveing a big balance on an address and the funds happended to be locked in it.
+It's no use having a big balance on an address with the funds locked in it.

 1. Fund the new address
    You'll first need some funds on the address before we can illustrate how you